department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/a-mutually-exclusive-answer.md

 ---
 layout: pattern
-permalink: /patterns/forms/all-or-none-of-the-above
+permalink: /patterns/ask-users-for/a-mutually-exclusive-answer
-has-parent: /patterns/forms/
+sub-section: ask-users-for
-title: All or none of the above
+aka: All or none of the above
+title: A mutually exclusive answer
 intro-text: "In some questions, either none of the options or all of them may apply to the user.
 Here is how to design responses for that instance."
 status: use-deployed
 anchors: